 Information is only valuable when it can help companies gain knowledge and effectively guide operations.
 You must ensure that only the required resources are handled and captured.
 This can only happen if you have a procedure control and controlled document (controlled copy).

-The document control process must ensure that document management policy is applied throughout the document lifecycle.
-It involves detailing how documents are created, reviewed & approved, traced, revised, published, retrieved, and completed audit log.
+The process must ensure that document management policy is applied throughout the document lifecycle.
+It involves detailing how documents are created, reviewed & approved, distributed as per DDM, traced, revised, published, retrieved, and completed audit log.

 Let’s have a look at how an efficient document control procedure can help:

 Review & Approval

 The document control procedure, which revolves around document review and approval, determines the individual or entity in charge of document review, revisions, and approval.
 This policy is necessary because quality assurance standards demand that documents should be reviewed for accuracy.

 Documents are exchanged on a regular basis with various parties and partners, whether internally or externally.

 Transmittals and correspondence are sent between contractors, customers, and subcontractors in the construction industry, in particular.
 Part of document controller activities is to keep track of who sent the document/transmittal, to whom, when, and why.

 Changes in a controlled document are part of its lifecycle.
 The controller procedures need to clearly define the document version control policy of a controlled copy.